GPCsolutions/wordpress-google-apps-login/readme.txt

 the Plugins section of your Wordpress admin
 1. Follow the instructions from step 4 above

-== Upgrade Notice ==
+== Changelog ==

+= 1.3 =
+Much neater support for redirecting users to most appropriate page post-login, especially on multisite installations; Better notices guiding admins through configuration

 = 1.2 =
-Upgrade to match WordPress 3.8
+Upgrade to match WordPress 3.8;
 More extensible code

 = 1.1 =
-Upgrade recommended
-Increased security - uses an extra authenticity check Better support for mal-configured Google credentials No longer uses PHP-based sessions - will work on even more WordPress configurations
+Increased security - uses an extra authenticity check; Better support for mal-configured Google credentials; No longer uses PHP-based sessions - will work on even more WordPress configurations

 = 1.0 =